 Areas of Practice

-Mr. tum Suden focuses his practice on complex commercial litigation, including securities class actions and shareholder derivative actions, representing businesses and individuals wronged through fraud and other violations of law.
+Mr. tum Suden focuses his practice on complex commercial litigation, including securities class actions and shareholder derivative actions, representing investors wronged through fraud and other violations of law.
+Mr. tum Suden has a wide base of knowledge and experience, litigating numerous issues in banking and finance, technology, pharmaceutical and healthcare, automotive, and e-commerce.

 Professional Qualifications